jeremyscully/lsbcd-demo/README.md

 Lodging Search and Booking, Continuous Delivery Demo

-Every update get's a respective build!
+Every update get's a respective build, No Exceptions!